GChanathip/flutter-chat-socket/README.md

 ```
 ## About Project

-This project is created by following instructions from [SimpleKoder Project](https://www.youtube.com/watch?v=v908ggq9ZnU&t=1514s) and have modified by me.
+This project is created by following instructions from [SimpleKoder Project](https://www.youtube.com/watch?v=v908ggq9ZnU&t=1514s) and have some modified by me.

 .